Sofia Vergara Flaunts Hourglass Curves In A Tight Red Dress

 Vergara rocked a vibrant dress that seemed perfect for the holidays.
 The garment had a bright red fabric and was patterned with tiny flowers.
 It was tight on every inch of her figure, showing off her bombshell curves.
 It had a pair of thin, spaghetti straps that secured over her bronze shoulders, leaving her muscular arms in full view.
 The garment also featured a plunging neckline that revealed her ample bust.

 The piece was skintight on Vergara’s midsection, highlighting her curvaceous physique.
 It proceeded to fit tightly around her hips, and the bottom had an asymmetrical cut that was loose on her ankles.
 She kept her accessories simple, wearing a small pendant necklace on her collar and a bracelet as her only visible ones.
-Vergara styled her long, brunette locks with a center part and it spilled over her shoulder and back.
+Vergara styled her long, brunette locks with a center part, which spilled over her shoulder and back.

 Her friend opted for a loose-fitting dress with a bold floral pattern.
-It had flowy sleeves that hit midway down her arms and it had a matching belt around her midsection.
+It had flowy sleeves that hit midway down her arms, and it had a matching belt around her midsection.
 She also wore her hair with a center part, and it tumbled over her shoulder.

-Fans have been loving the actress’s most recent upload and it’s amassed more than 249,000 likes and 800-plus comments.
+Fans have been loving the actress’s most recent upload, and it’s amassed more than 249,000 likes and 800-plus comments.
 Some social media users sent holiday wishes for Vergara while a few more raved over her beauty.
 Half of the comments were in English, and the other half in Spanish.

 “I really love your dress!!
 You look stunning,” one follower complimented, adding a series of red hearts.